kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 #### Story 2 - having finalizer conflicts with deletion order

-E.g. the NetworkPolicy deletion priority would be set lower than the pod and we could expect the Pod be deleted before NetworkPolicy.
+E.g. the NetworkPolicy deletion order would be set lower than the pod and we could expect the Pod be deleted before NetworkPolicy.
 However, if even one pod has a finalizer which is waiting for network policies (which is opaque to Kubernetes), it will cause dependency loops and block the deletion process.

 Refer to the section `Handling Cyclic Dependencies`.

+### Notes/Constraints/Caveats (Optional)

-#### Story 2 - having ownerReference conflicts with deletion order
+#### Having ownerReference conflicts with deletion order

 When deciding the deletion priority for resources, it should take ownerReference into consideration.
 E.g. the deployment VS pod.
 However, it should not matter much in terms of namespace deletion.
 Namespace deletion specifically uses `metav1.DeletePropagationBackground` and all resources would be deleted and the ownerReference dependencies would be handled by the garbage collection.

-### Notes/Constraints/Caveats (Optional)
+In Kubernetes, `ownerReferences` define a parent-child relationship where child resources are automatically deleted when the parent is removed.
+This is mostly handled by garbage collection.
+While namespace deletion, the `ownerReferences` is not part of the consideration and
+`NamespaceDeletionOrder` group will be honored while deleting resources as what it is currently.
+The garbage collector controller will make sure
+no child resources still existing after the parent resource deleted.

 ### Risks and Mitigations